Sindarin 

 place name.
 Forest of Southern Silence

 Another name for Taur-im-Duinath appearing in revisions to the Silmarillion maps from the 1950s-1960s, translated “Forest of Southern Silence” (WJ/185).
-This name a combination of taur “forest”, na(n) “of”, the soft mutation char- of harn “southern” and the soft mutation dhîn of dîn “silence”.
+This name a combination of taur “forest”, na(n) “of”, the nasal mutation char- of harn “southern” and the soft mutation dhîn of dîn “silence”.

 Sindarin [WJI/Taur-na-Chardhîn] Group: Eldamo.
 Published by